AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.7.md

 ## Particle Editor

 In previous versions of Stingray, you created and edited particle effects using the **Asset Browser**, **Property Editor**, and **Asset Preview**.
 With Stingray 1.7, we're pleased to give you a standalone **Particle Editor** that streamlines the workflow for particle artists.
 Select **Window > Particle Editor** from the main menu, or double-click an existing particle effect in the **Asset Browser** to launch the new tool.
+For more information, see ~{ Create and edit particle effects }~.

 ![](../gifs/wn_particle_editor.gif)